 Cluttered, Overwhelming Layouts

-One of the biggest visual mistakes we see is trying to cram everything onto one page.
-Stan Vision's research highlights that "the biggest mistake in web design is adding too much text to the page" because text walls often scare visitors away.
+One of the biggest visual mistakes is trying to cram everything onto one page.
+Research highlights that adding too much text to a page is among the most common web design errors, text walls scare visitors away.
 When there's no breathing room, users feel overwhelmed and leave.

 Think about it like this: if someone walked into a store and couldn't find what they were looking for because everything was piled on top of each other, they'd walk right back out.
 Your website works the same way.